 - need answers to questions about general practice during hospital rotations

-- want to network and touch base with another prevocational doctor.
+- want to network and touch base with another prevocational doctor interested in general practice.